|

 lagoon style swimming pool next to the Community

-Center which is open to residents during summer. |
+Center which is open exclusively for residents during summer.

 All homes in Desert Shores are